All the things we learned from Snap's IPO filing

 Potty humor.
 The IPO filing includes references to party goats, pooping while on your phone and, of course, sexting.
 Not your average S-1.

-Net Neutrality.
+Net neutrality.
 Snap says the open internet is important to its success.
 Because so much of what people do on Snapchat -- send high quality videos and pictures -- requires lots of bandwidth, the company favors net neutrality.
 That's the idea that all data on the internet is treated equally, and no company or website gets special treatment.
+But Net neutrality could fall by the wayside under President Donald Trump.

 Control.
-Even if Evan Spiegel or Bobby Murphy are terminated from the company, they will "continue to have the ability to exercise the same significant voting power," and potentially still control stockholder decisions.
+Even if Evan Spiegel or Bobby Murphy is terminated from the company, they'll "continue to have the ability to exercise the same significant voting power," and potentially still control stockholder decisions.
 The company also says neither co-founder can take on the duties of the other, and it wouldn't be easy for Snap to quickly find a suitable replacement.

 Charity.
 Snap has been operating a new charity, the Snap Foundation, since the beginning of this month (yes, a whopping two days).
-After the IPO, the company and the co-founders have each pledged to donate up to 13 million shares of their Class A common stock to the foundation over the next 15 to 20 years.
+The company and the co-founders have each pledged that after the IPO they'll donate up to 13 million shares of their Class A common stock to the foundation over the next 15 to 20 years.
 The group will support arts, education and youth.

 Google Cloud.
 Talk about frenemies.
 Google is listed as a competitor -- partly because of YouTube -- but it's also an ally.
 Snap relies on the search giant's cloud service for storage and bandwidth.
 The company said it made a $2 billion deal with Google over five years to use its cloud service.

-Who aren't listed as competitors?
-Camera makers like Canon (even though Snap calls itself a camera company.)
+Who's not listed as a competitor?
+Camera makers like Canon (even though Snap calls itself a camera company).

 The media.
 Snap warns that negative media coverage could affect its brand, and therefore the success of the company.
-They've already had their share of bad press, including a lawsuit from an ousted co-founder.
+The company has already had its share of bad press, including a lawsuit from an ousted co-founder.
 Basically, Snap's message to the press: Please don't write bad stuff about us.

 Growing team.
 The company has 1,859 employees, up 600 over the past year.
 And that's just the beginning.
-It plans to add to headcount "rapidly" through hiring and acquisitions.
+It plans to add to the head count "rapidly" through hiring and acquisitions.
 That's where the $3 billion it hopes to raise will come in handy.

 CNET Magazine: Check out a sampling of the stories you'll find in CNET's newsstand edition.